MarioMatheus/syntax-project-pbxproj/README.md

 ## Features

-Syntax project.pbxproj allow Visual Studio Code understand the .pbxproj grammar and can highlight file.
+- Syntax project.pbxproj allow Visual Studio Code understand the .pbxproj grammar and can highlight file.
+- *<LastUpdate>* This extension can detect some syntax errors and provide a diagnostic like a lint.

 **Examples:**
 <br/> <br/>